can a smart plug dim lights

 • The bulb doesn’t respond at all to the dimmer and stays at the same brightness

-The first thing you should troubleshoot if you run into any of these issues is the bulb.
+The bulb is the first thing you should troubleshoot if you run into any of these issues.
 What type of bulb is it?
-Are you using a bulb that doesn’t respond great to dimmers?
+Are you using a bulb that doesn’t respond well to dimmers?

-If the bulb is fine you can try to troubleshoot a bit more with the dimmer and/or lamp but chances are that the lamp and the smart plug dimmer are just not meant to be together.
+If there are no bulb issues, you can try to troubleshoot with the dimmer and/or lamp.
+But chances are that the lamp and the smart plug dimmer are just not meant to be together.

 Benefits of smart plug dimmers